NoriSte/working-software-mastering-ui-testing/transcription.md

 I actually work for Conio, a bitcoin startup based in Milan, and we're looking for a front-end developer if you're interested in joining the team...

-Thanks to a lot of people for the early feedbacks and thank you too for attending my talk.
 The slides are available at my slides.com profile and the repository with the simple app and the tests I've shown you today is on GitHub.
+The code is heavily commented.
 Thanks to the organizers and the sponsors, feel free to stop me to chat about E2E testing and Cypress.